 Uploaded enough for you to get the picture.

-In all of these pictures, plus the same going for all the sights and sounds in real life not just static images.
+In all of these pictures, plus the same going for all the sights and sounds as we experience them in our everyday lives.
 Where is this meaning?
 Where is this purpose?
 I am asking to be shown an objective thing out there for our reason for being here.

 One can, in gesture, point to a group of happy people singing and clapping around the campfire and say ‘that there is the meaning of life’ but alas!
 A answer such as this is only but sentimental.
 You can point at a car, a house, a telegraph pole, a dog, a statue, mountain ranges, forests, rivers and of course, other people.
 You as an individual may cherish the sentimental value of these things, but you can’t say that any of these are the reason for it all.
 Try as you might, searching for the meaning of life outside of you is like a dehydrated man slouching through the scorching desert heat to gradually find in his vision an oasis.
 Excited he gallops towards this island of green salvation only to find it fade away upon closing into it.
 It’s an absurd universe we live in.